Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Fluctuation-Dissipation Theorem (FDT) from data: quasi-Gaussian and score matching

+\begin{itemize} \item \textit{Correction for the ensemble mean response.} If the interest is in the response in ensemble mean, i.e., for the observable $\mathcal{A}(x^{(k)}_t) = x^{(k)}_t$ in Eq.~\eqref{eq:response_general-SM}, then it is possible to use the correction already outlined in \cite{ResponseScore}.
+The response operator in the ensemble mean at time $t = 0$ of any system is:

 $\mathbf{I}$ being the identity matrix.
-The empirical estimation of the instantaneous response operator with the inferred score $s_\epsilon(\mathbf{x})$ will lead to small errors, so that
+The empirical estimation of the instantaneous response operator with the inferred score $\tilde{s}(\mathbf{x})$ will lead to small errors, so that

-where $\mathbf{R}_\epsilon(0)$ denotes the estimated response.
+where $\tilde{\mathbf{R}}_0$ denotes the estimated response.
 It is then possible to correct the inferred score as:

-The corrected score $s_c(\mathbf{x})$ defined in Eq. \eqref{eq:score-mean-correction} guarantees the equivalence Eq. \eqref{eq:R-mean-t0} and it is the one used in the computation of responses in ensemble mean in the main text.
-Note that while this correction is non-unique, different versions lead to small differences as argued in the SM of \cite{GiorginiScore}.\\
+The corrected score $s_c(\mathbf{x})$ defined in Eq. \eqref{eq:score-mean-correction} guarantees the identity in Eq. \eqref{eq:R-mean-t0} and it is the one used in the computation of responses in ensemble mean in the main text.
+Note that while this correction is non-unique, different versions lead to small differences as argued in the SM of \cite{GiorginiScore}. \item \textit{Correction for the ensemble variance response.} If the interest is in the response of the ensemble variance, the observable is defined as $\mathcal{A}(x^{(k)}_t) = (x^{(k)}_t - \mu^{(k)})^2$, where $\boldsymbol{\mu}$ is the mean of the data.
+In this case the analytical constraint is that the response to an impulse perturbation at time $t=0$ must be exactly zero:

+where $\mathbf{0}$ is the null matrix.
+In contrast to the mean responses, this constraint is not automatically satisfied by the quasi-Gaussian approximation.
+Therefore, in principle a Gaussian score could be corrected using the procedure detailed below: this is not pursued in the current study.
+The empirical estimation of the instantaneous response operator with the inferred score $\tilde{s}(\mathbf{x})$ will lead to small errors.
+Therefore, given the centered and squared data matrix $\mathbf{Y} \in \mathbb{R}^{T, n}$ with elements $Y_{i,k} = (x_i^{(k)} - \mu^{(k)})^2$, we have

+To enforce the constraint in Eq. \eqref{eq:R-var-t0}, we compute a least-squares correction term $\Delta s(\mathbf{x})$ that minimizes the norm of the adjustment.
+The correction term is:

+The corrected score for the variance response is then simply obtained by subtracting this projection from the originally inferred score:

+By construction, multiplying $\mathbf{Y}^\text{T}$ by $s_c(\mathbf{x})$ exactly cancels out, guaranteeing that the initial response of the variance $\mathbf{R}_0$ is strictly zero.
+As with the mean, this correction provides a practical regularization of the data-driven score without requiring modifications to the underlying neural network architecture. \end{itemize}

+Crucially, depending on the data, it may be useful to compute the response $R^{k,j}_t$ on standardized data.
+This is especially useful when variables span disparate scales, as in principal component representations.\\